Analysis | Who’s who in the Matt Gaetz scandal

 Dorworth, Chris.
 A former member of the state legislature, Dorworth now works as a lobbyist with Ballard Partners.
 The New York Times reports that he and Matt Gaetz discussed finding a third-party candidate to run for the Florida state Senate, potentially boosting the chances of their ally Jason Brodeur.
 A third-party candidate, Jestine Iannotti ran and was supported by mailers sent to Democratic voters in the district.

 Elmore, Erin.
 Elmore is a former contestant on “The Apprentice” and surrogate for Donald Trump who now works for the consulting firm Logan Circle Group, which is representing Matt Gaetz.
-On Thursday, Politico reported that she had threatened to sue their reporters for their coverage of Gaetz.
+On Thursday, Politico reported that she had threatened to sue its reporters for their coverage of Gaetz.

 Eskamani, Anna.
-Eskamani is a Democratic member of the Florida state House.
+Eskamani is a Democratic member of the Florida House.
 Earlier this month, she shared an odd voice mail that Matt Gaetz and Joel Greenberg had left her on July 4, 2019.

-In it, Greenberg says that he and Gaetz were “just chatting about you and your lovely qualities,” at which point Gaetz chimes in: “We think you’re the future of the Democratic Party in Florida!”
+In it, Greenberg says that he and Gaetz were “just chatting about you and your lovely qualities,” at which point Gaetz chimes in, “We think you’re the future of the Democratic Party in Florida!”

 Gaetz, Don.
 Don Gaetz is a former Republican elected official in Florida and the father of Matt Gaetz.
 He made millions of dollars selling a chain of hospice facilities.

 Gaetz, Matt.
-Gaetz, a Republican, was elected to represent Florida’s First Congressional District in 2016 and reelected in 2018 and 2020.
+Gaetz, a Republican, was elected to represent Florida’s 1st Congressional District in 2016 and reelected in 2018 and 2020.
 Before serving in Congress, he served in the Florida legislature as his father, Don Gaetz, had previously.

-Gaetz and Joel Greenberg have been friends for several years.
+Matt Gaetz and Joel Greenberg have been friends for several years.

 Greenberg, Joel.
-Greenberg was elected as tax collector in Seminole County, Fla. in 2016, defeating the incumbent, Ray Valdes.
+Greenberg was elected as tax collector in Seminole County, Fla., in 2016, defeating the incumbent, Ray Valdes.
 Greenberg ran on an anti-corruption platform.
 He served in the position until June of last year, when he resigned following his arrest on charges related to his allegedly attempting to smear Brian Beute, a potential political opponent.

-Other indictments followed, alleging that Greenberg had abused his office, falsified driver's licenses, fraud, bribery, theft and, most seriously, engaged in sex trafficking of minors.
+Other indictments followed, alleging that Greenberg had abused his office, falsified driver’s licenses, engaged in fraud, bribery and theft and, most seriously, engaged in sex trafficking of minors.

 Hawkins, Barbara.
 Hawkins was pulled over for speeding in December 2017 by an SUV with white lights.
 A man emerged with a badge around his neck and chastised her for driving too fast.